Faheetah/virt/README.md

 Where $SUBNET is the subnet to add and $HOST_IP is where Virt is being served, or a proxy to the server

 ```
-# add the subnet to the host, where $SUBNET is the subnet
+# add the subnet to the host, where $SUBNET is the subnet, specifying the gateway for the IP
 ip a add $SUBNET dev br0

 # route all outbound connections